bdrupieski/bdrupieski.github.io/_posts/2016-08-01-indeed-tech-job-trends.md

 ### Conclusions?

-If we could trust this data, what kind of conclusions could be tenatively draw?
+If we could trust this data, what kind of conclusions could we tentatively draw?

 - Tech job postings are pretty flat across the country as a whole.
 - Job postings trend down at the end of the year and spike in the first quarter.
 - New York and San Francisco might be going through a contraction.
 - The Chicago and Seattle tech job markets are growing.
-- Within a 25 mile radius Washington D.C. has more jobs for these keywords than San Jose, New York, or San Francisco.
+- Within a 25-mile radius Washington D.C. has more jobs for these keywords than San Jose, New York, or San Francisco.
 Weird.

-However we really can't trust this data.
+However, we really can't trust this data.
 Any patterns and conclusions we think we might be able to draw could be completely spurious.
 It's fun to look at but to review, here are some problems with this data and why we shouldn't actually draw any conclusions from it at all:

 - Jobs are counted multiple times.
 They're counted multiple times because of:
   - Similarity between keywords.
 For example, the same job could appear for "java", "scala", and "machine learning" if the posting contained all of those keywords.
   - The geographical regions for some of the cities overlap.
-For example, even within a 25 mile radius some jobs will show up for all of Washington D.C., Baltimore, MD, and Columbia, MD.
+For example, even within a 25-mile radius some jobs will show up for all of Washington D.C., Baltimore, MD, and Columbia, MD.
 - This data is only from indeed.com.
 It may only represent changes in the postings for this particular site.
 For example, any change in any keyword for any city may simply be due to how companies and recruiters in that particular part of the industry were using recruiting tools at that particular time.
 It's possible that recruiters in New York as a whole tended to migrate away from indeed.com over the past year and relied more on other methods.
 - The counts I recorded are for job _postings_ and not _jobs_.
 I used a job posting as a proxy for a job every time I used the word job in this post.
 A single job can be posted multiple times and by multiple recruiters.
 Many jobs are also not posted to sites like indeed.com at all.